 * ValuesDissonance: The whole initial meeting with Zhora reeks of this, as it's treated as an IKnowYouKnowIKnow, with Deckard asking if she was asked to do anything unsavory to get her job as a stripper, and the unsavory nature of her job in general making such questions a joke.
 In the 21st century the view of sex workers has changed enough that such questions would actually be quite normal, making sure her consent was never violated.

-* VindicatedByHistory: Upon its initial release, the film was met with mixed reviews and an underwhelming box office performance.
+* VindicatedByHistory: Upon its initial release, the film was advertised as an action movie, met with mixed reviews and an underwhelming box office performance.
 In the ensuing years it became a CultClassic, and is now generally considered one of the greatest science fiction films of all time.

 * TheWoobie: Rachel and Sebastian.